-Donations, reported in the statement of receipts and disbursements of \$21,112 are a significant source of fundraising revenue for Museum of Brisbane Trust.
+An effective system of internal control was not maintained over cash box donations.
 Due to the inherent nature of the cash donations received, the Trustee has determined that it is impracticable to establish control over the collection of donations prior to entry into the Trust's financial records.
-Accordingly, as the evidence available to me regarding fundraising revenue from this source was limited, my audit procedures with respect to donations had to be restricted to the amounts recorded in the financial records.
-I am therefore unable to, and do not express an opinion on the completeness of donation revenue and whether all donations to the Trust have been brought to account and recorded in the financial report.
+As a consequence of this lack of control, I was unable to verify the completeness of donations reported in the statement of cash receipts and disbursements of \$26,199.
+I am therefore unable to and do not express an opinion as to whether all cash donations received by the Trust have been brought to account and recorded in the financial report.
+The impact of this matter on the financial report cannot be practicably quantified due to the absence of reliable evidentiary sources.
+My report for 2013-14 was also qualified on this basis.